tranche-jibrel/tranche-rewards/README.md

 ### Test Coverage

 Every distribution mode requires different contract(s) to be deployed, that's why you can find 3 different files in migration and in test folders.
-The easiest way to test all contracts is to deploy 1 mode only per session and launch the related test file(s)
+The easiest way to test all contracts is to deploy 1 mode only per session and launch the related test file(s).
+Please refer to project you are interested into to have the correct migration and test files

 Tests on Rewards Distribution is around 91% at the moment